I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 In fact, I appreciate each and every member in that group.
 All are important.

 In this post, I’ll show you how to be a successful freelancer.
-You might also want to check out my recent Paysa interview on how to maximize your career as a freelancer.

 Let’s start with details on the freelancing challenge.